Acupressure for tinnitus: get rid of the beeping in the ear

 What are the causes of tinnitus?

-"The cause is usually not a disease of the ear, but a psychoacoustic phenomenon, in short: a malprocessing of acoustic signals in the brain," writes the Tinnitus & Hearing Foundation of the Charité in Berlin.
+"As a rule, the cause is not a disease of the ear, but a psychoacoustic phenomenon, in short: a faulty processing of acoustic signals in the brain," writes the Tinnitus & Hearing Foundation of the Charité in Berlin.

-According to the foundation, some causes can lie in the most diverse areas:
+According to the foundation, some causes can lie in a wide variety of areas:

 Physical causes